buhfur/ConfigFiles/notes.md

+# Welcome !

+Welcome to my website !
+Here I host a collection of all my notes which mainly involve Linux and it's various tools and technologies.
+Keep an eye out for future updates as I also plan on publishing writeups about what i'm currently working on.
 # Notes

-Below is a table of contents for all my notes
+# Table of Contents

 1. [Antigen](notes/antigen.md)
 2. [Git](notes/git.md)